-18.12 Higher duties
+18.1218.11 Higher duties

-- (a) An employee employed for two or more hours of one day on duties carrying a higher rate than the employee's ordinary classification will be paid the higher rate for that day.
-If the employee is employed for less than two hours on such duties, the employee is entitled to be paid the higher rate for the time worked at the higher classification. - (b) A higher paid employee will, when necessary, temporarily relieve a lower paid employee without loss of pay.
+- (a) An employee employed for 2 or more hours of one day on duties carrying a higher rate than the employee's ordinary classification will be paid the higher rate for that day.
+If the employee is employed for less than 2 hours on such duties, the employee is entitled to be paid the higher rate for the time worked at the higher classification. - (b) A higher paid employee will, when necessary, temporarily relieve a lower paid employee without loss of pay.

-See Schedule B for a summary of hourly rates of pay including overtime and penalties.
+NOTE: See Schedule B Summary of Hourly Rates of Pay for a summary of hourly rates of pay, including overtime and penalty rates.